When you log in to FotoWare, the site's home page is displayed. There is a large search bar at the top of the screen.

 pwf:800 AND pwt:2048

-This is essentially the same search; we have specified pixel width from (pwf) and pixel width to (pwt) - A complete list of operators can be found in the search expressions reference article.
+This is essentially the same search; we have specified pixel width from (pwf) and pixel width to (pwt).
+See FotoWare search expressions reference for a complete list of operators.

 The benefit of using an open range form is that you can specify only an upper or a lower limit.
 So if you're interested in finding pictures that are 800 pixels wide or more, but don't want to specify an upper limit, your search can look like this: